seng637-winter-2023/seng637-a5-Hetalvirani25/seng637-a5-group17.md

 # Comparison of Results

+# A discussion on decision making given a target failure rate

+# A discussion on the advantages and disadvantages of reliability growth analysis
+A technique called reliability growth analysis is used to monitor and enhance a system's or product's reliability over time.
+To predict future failure rates and increase reliability, it entails gathering data on errors and the corrective measures that were done.

+Advantages of reliability growth analysis:
+1) Early on in the product development process, it assists in identifying and addressing potential problems, which can help save time and resources.
+2) It enables ongoing product optimisation and enhancement by monitoring failure rates over time.
+3) It offers insightful information on a system's or product's dependability, which can guide choices regarding warranties, maintenance schedules, and other crucial aspects.
+4) It can assist firms in fulfilling safety and dependability regulatory standards.

+Disadvantages of reliability growth analysis:
+1) The process of gathering and processing the required data can be time- and resource-consuming.
+2) To effectively evaluate the data, one must have a good level of statistical knowledge.
+3) It might not be suitable for all systems or products, especially those with extremely low failure rates or complicated failure modes.
+4) It is predicated on the idea that remedial measures will genuinely increase reliability, which may or may not be the case.

 # Discussion on Similarity and Differences of the Two Techniques

 # How the team work/effort was divided and managed